Rosemary McLeod: Career

-She is a well-known collector of New Zealand women's domestic textile crafts, and has published two comprehensive books on the subject.
+She is a collector of New Zealand women's domestic textile crafts, and has published two books on the subject.
 The first, Thrift to Fantasy: Home Textile Crafts of the 1930s–1950s, won the history category of the Montana Book Award in 2006.
-The publication of her second book, With Bold Needle and Thread, was marked by her extensive collection being shown in museums and art galleries around New Zealand.
+The publication of her second book, With Bold Needle and Thread, was marked by her collection being shown in museums and art galleries around New Zealand.

 McLeod also produces her own textile work, which has been exhibited at Bowen Galleries in Wellington and at Objectspace in Auckland.

 In the 2022 New Year Honours, McLeod was appointed Officer of the New Zealand Order of Merit for services to journalism and television.